 6. Q: Can expenses budgeted for one expense category be spent for benefit of another category or can money be spent on an item that was not budgeted?

 A: In accordance with ARS 42-17106, Boards may transfer monies between budget items provided they follow these three criteria:

 •The transfer is in the public interest and based on a demonstrated need.

-•A majority of the members of the governing body votes affirmatively on the transfer at a public meeting.
+•A majority of the members of the Board votes affirmatively on the transfer at a public meeting.

 7. Q: What happens if expenses exceed budget?

 A: The Financial Administrator notifies the Board in any case where expenditures for a particular expense category exceed the budget, and requests an agenda item at a Board meeting for the Board to decide how to handle the issue.
 Further, the Financial Administrator by statute cannot issue checks for expenditures in excess of approved budget amounts.

 8. Q: What happens if unanticipated expenses consume all our funds?